 SIGNAL is the collaboration between the University of Canterbury, the University of Otago, Lincoln University, Ara Institute of Canterbury, and Otago Polytechnic to produce highly-skilled IT graduates with work-relevant skills.

-SIGNAL will also provide more effective pathways for graduates from IT education into employment.
+SIGNAL also provides more effective pathways for graduates from IT education into employment.
 It will help grow New Zealand’s IT talent and knowledge to support business growth, innovation and productivity.

-SIGNAL is now open for enrolments across its four industry-aligned programmes: Educate, Shift, Xtend and Accelerate, and will open its doors at two physical locations – The Granary in Dunedin’s burgeoning Warehouse Precinct and in the Innovation Precinct, Christchurch – in February 2017.
+SIGNAL is now open for enrolments across its four industry-aligned programmes: Educate, Shift, Xtend and Accelerate.
+It has two locations - The Granary in Dunedin’s burgeoning Warehouse Precinct and in the Innovation Precinct, Christchurch.

 SIGNAL Programme Information